 What to expect

 Working hours will be primarily in the morning when the physicians are at the hospital.
 Intermediate to advanced Spanish speakers will get the most out of the rotation.
 Friendly and welcoming physicians, nurses, and patients make this rotation a joy to be a part of!
-You are encouraged to also take part in weekend shifts and watches with doctors and nurses as this gives you excellent work and experience exposure!
+You are encouraged to also take part in weekend shifts and watches with doctors and nurses as this gives you excellent exposure to work observation and experience opportunities!

 • Observing, shadowing and assisting doctors and nurses during their work